 7. Beat financial aid deadlines

-FAFSA submissions for 2017-18 opened October 1, 2016, and will continue to be accepted through June 30, 2018.
+FAFSA submissions open on Oct.
+1 every year, and they remain open until the end of June a year and a half later.
+But you shouldn’t wait to file.
 “File [FAFSA] before the deadline, and if you can, file as soon after October 1 as possible,” Randolph advised.

 But if you have a whole 21 months to submit a FAFSA, what’s the rush?
 Well, filing early can have a few benefits: